Items that may be brought on-board: Packing your hand baggage

 The rules about size and weight of your hand baggage varies by airline.
 Please contact the airline you are flying with to check the maximum dimensions and weight of your hand baggage.
 Please also contact your airline for rates for (extra) hold baggage.

-You can take a tweezer or pocket knife into the plane if the sharp part (the blade) is no longer than 6cm.
+You can take a pair of tweezers or pocket knife into the plane if the sharp part (the blade) is no longer than 6cm.
 A razor blade is only allowed if it is a safety razor blade or disposable razor in a fixed holder.
 Loose or open blades are not allowed in your hand baggage.

 Here too, security staff can refuse an item for safety reasons.

 Yes.
 You can use our baggage depot in the basement between Arrivals 1 and 2, to temporarily store your hand baggage as well as your hold baggage.
 Read more about storing your baggage at Schiphol, the opening hours and costs.

 Yes, you are allowed to take food on the plane.
 But be aware of packaged food that fall under the liquid rules, such as a jar or tube of yoghurt, mayonnaise, peanut butter or chocolate spread.
 Did you take food with you in your hand baggage, but did not eat it in the plane?
 Then keep in mind the specific customs import rules at your destination.